bfreuden/kubernetes-cheat-sheet/README.md

 kubectl get nodes -o wide
 ```

-## ClusterIP and NodePort
+## ClusterIP vs. NodePort

 We will quite often see ``ClusterIP`` and ``NodePort`` in yaml files.
 Those are service types.

 A **ClusterIP** service is reachable only from inside the cluster (between pods).
+So you can't connect to the service from the outside of the cluster.

-A **NodePort** service is reachable through any ``NodeIP:NodePort`` address **even if the pod is not on the node**.
+A **NodePort** service is reachable from the outside of the cluster through any ``NodeIP:NodePort`` address **even if the pod is not on the node**.

-That's the magic the Kubernetes network: if there is a single nginx pod on node1, if you setup a NodePort service for it
+That's the magic the Kubernetes network:
+if there is a single nginx pod on node1,
-(let's say on port 9999) then you will be able to access your nginx with http://node1:9999, http://node2:9999 and http://node3:9999.
+and if you setup a NodePort service for it (let's say on port 9999)
+then you will be able to access your nginx with http://node1:9999, http://node2:9999 and http://node3:9999.

 ## Kubernetes Dashboard